Bibliographic Sources

 All data is ready for academic citation with:

-• Complete bibliographic references: Full citations in Arabic and English
+- Complete bibliographic references: Full citations in Arabic, English, and French

 Citation Format